top of page

 Aotearoa, A History of New Zealand by Olive Baldwin - Cover picture of book

 From the inside front flap: "By weaving into history fascinating fables, legends and stories, Olive Baldwin presents a convincing and delightful story of the founding and settlement of New Zealand which will appeal to both young and old.
-AOTEAROA is a history of New Zealand from pre-Eruopean times to the present day.
+AOTEAROA is a history of New Zealand from pre-European times to the present day.
 The delightful illustrations by Sheila Natusch capture the atmosphere and feeling of New Zealand and make AOTEAROA a book to be treasured."

 Aotearoa by Olive Baldwin - inside page